OSU-NLP-Group/LLM-Planner/README.md

 Check [project website](https://dki-lab.github.io/LLM-Planner/) for an overview and a demo.

 ## News:
-- Dec 23: LLM-Planner with support for an oracle low-level planner with a new easy-setup framework with ALFOWLRD backbone.
-We hope this codebase can serve as a foundation for building LLM or LMM based methods with ALFRED.
+- Dec 23: LLM-Planner with support for the oracle low-level planner with a new easy-setup framework with ALFOWLRD backbone.
+We hope this codebase can serve as a foundation for building LLM or LMM based methods on ALFRED.

 ## Release process:
 - [x] High level planner